Carolina's Rhodes Scholars

 - * Sarah Mackenzie ’20 (Rhodes ’21); from Calgary, Alberta; graduated in public policy and global studies and minored in Arabic; was a Morehead-Cain Scholar at UNC; after graduation, worked as a Thomas W. Ross North Carolina Leadership Fellow in Carolina’s public policy department and as a client advocate for the Center for Appellate Litigation in New York.

-- * Steven Paul Shorkey Jr. ’11 (Rhodes ’10); native of Charlotte; works as a consultant with Boston Consulting Group Inc.; lives in Durham.
+- * Steven Paul Shorkey Jr. ’11 (Rhodes ’10); native of Charlotte; works is director of strategy and research for Haven; lives in Boston.

-- * Laurence Deschamps-Laporte ’11 (Rhodes ’10); native of Repentigny, Quebec, Canada; lives in Ottawa, Ontario, Canada.
+- * Laurence Deschamps-Laporte ’11 (Rhodes ’10); native of Repentigny, Quebec, Canada; director of policy for the cabinet of the foreign minister of Canada; lives in Ottawa, Canada.

 - * Karine Dube ’03 (’16 DrPH) (Rhodes ’03); research assistant professor in UNC’s School of Public Health’s Public Health Leadership Program; lives in Chapel Hill.